-The advance of digital technology has made moving and storing photos painless and easy.
+Knowing how to digitize photos is a great skill to have.
+The advancement of digital technology has made moving and storing photos painless and easy.
 You can take a picture on your camera and have it stored on your computer in just a few minutes.

 But if you’re using a film camera, it’s not so easy.
-And what about all those old photos you have stored in the cupboards and draws?
+And what about all those old photos stored in the cupboards and drawers?
 These photos only exist in their physical form.

 Film photography is still a popular medium for photographers.
 Admittedly, it’s not as popular as it once was, but film is far from dead.
 There are people all over the world still shooting film today.

 In the battle between digital and film, convenience is one of the main points of contention.
-And digital photography claims victory in this area, hands down.
+And digital photography claims victory in this area.
 With the click of a few buttons, you can take a picture on your camera and share it on the internet.